Beekeeping 101: Common Bee Pests and Diseases

 Additional Resources

 This Beekeeping 101 series is just a primer—a honey-sweet taste of what beekeeping is all about!
-If you’d like to learn more, the following resources may be useful reading and research before investing in an apiary.
+If you’d like to learn more, the following resources may be useful for reading and research before investing in an apiary.

-• The Hive and The Honey Bee published by Dadant and Sons provides a textbook understanding of honeybees.
+• The Hive and The Honey Bee, published by Dadant and Sons, provides a textbook understanding of honeybees.

 • The ABC & XYZ of Bee Culture is an encyclopedia of various beekeeping topics.